 - in 6 competitiveness clusters.
 IFPEN is a founding member of the Axelera (chemicals and environment), Cara (urban transport) and Mov’eo (automotive and mobility) clusters.
 It also participates in the ASTech (aeronautics, space, onboard systems), Avenia (geosciences and subsurface energy sectors) and Industries and Agro-Resources (bio-economy) clusters;

-- institutes for energy transition Vedecom (mobility) and Pivert (plant-based chemistry);
+- institutes for energy transition Vedecom (mobility), Pivert (plant-based chemistry)and Capenergies (renewable energies)

-- and is a Carnot institute for its transport activities.
+- and is a Carnot institute for its transport activities and its energy resources activities.